VSingh98/indic-lang-development/README.md

 project.

 # Data
-Note: be prepared to wait a very large amount of time

 To run the program on our data files on Windows, run `python confusability_matrix.py`.
 To run the program on our data files on Unix, run `make`.
 This will output the data in a file called program.data

-Our current data is stored in the final.data file
+Note: be prepared to wait a very large amount of time

+# Results
+Our paper, FinalPaper.pdf, summarizes the results of our historical linguistic experiments.
+We found that Hindi was much more similar to Sanskrit than was Marathi. and Marathi was much more similar to Pali than was Hindi.